 Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Judo classes have a huge following with many judo competitions and meetings to attend every year, with the ultimate meet of the top players flexing their judo muscles every 4 years at the olympic games.
 Judo is a great skill to have under your belt and is attended by people of all ages, shapes and builds, why, because its gives the player fitness and an outlet to learn something that enhances life in general.
-If you want to try judo why not find a club in your area in the judo listings.
 And always remember that meditation has traditionally been the cornerstone to any good martial art.

 Judo (path of gentleness) was founded by Dr Jigoro Kano around 1882, judo is really a form of jujitsu that Dr Kano reformulated into a new style judo (gentle way) style.
 The difference between judo when it was create, and jujitsu of the time is some subtle changes in technique and the strictness of rules that have to be followed for safety reasons by the judoka.